outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     5. _#_ mount /dev/sda2 /boot/efi
     6. _#_ cd /usr/src/linux
     7. _#_ cp ../linux-3.18.11-gentoo/.config ./linux/, copy the old kernel config to the new kernel sources directory
+    8. _#_ make olddefconfig, to convert the old kernel config to new one without too many questions to answer.
-    8. _#_ make silentoldconfig, choose all the new settings to default ones.
+        1. _#_ make silentoldconfig, choose all the new settings to default ones.
 It only shows new and different kernel options incurred in new kernel version.
-        1. _#_ You can also run `make olddefconfig` to convert the old kernel config to new one without too many questions to answer.
-Command `make oldconfig` is similar to `make silentoldconfig` excpet also asking you the same kernel options between two kernel versions.
+        2. _#_ make oldconfig, similar to `make silentoldconfig` excpet asking you the same kernel options between two kernel versions as well.
     9. _#_ make
     10. _#_ make modules_install
     11. _#_ make install
     12. _#_ genkernel --install initramfs
     13. _#_ grub2-mkconfig -o /boot/grub/grub.cfg
+    14. _#_ emerge -av @module-rebuild
+        1. Any external kernel modules, such as `binary kernel modules`, need to be rebuilt for each new kernel.
-    14. _#_ reboot
+    15. _#_ reboot
 48. Remove old kernels
     1. _#_ emerge -av app-admin/eclean-kernel
     2. _#_ eclean-kernel -n 4 -p, the option `-p` is to pretend removal, just showing which kernels will be removed.